IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 ## Citations

-If you utilize any part of this repository in your research, please cite our paper [1] K. Apostolidis, J. Abesser, L. Cuccovillo, V. Mezaris, "Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol", Proc.
+If you utilize any part of this repository in your research, please cite the following paper:

+[1] K. Apostolidis, J. Abesser, L. Cuccovillo, V. Mezaris, "Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol", Proc.
 ACM Int.
 Workshop on Multimedia AI against Disinformation (MAD’24) at the ACM Int.
 Conf. on Multimedia Retrieval (ICMR’24), Thailand, June 2024.

 The accepted version of the paper is also available on [arXiv](https://arxiv.org/abs/2405.00384).
 ```
 @article{apostolidis2024visual,